nest/nest-simulator/doc/htmldoc/whats_new/v3.4/index.rst

 Documentation restructuring and new theme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 NEST documentation has a new theme!
-We did a major overhaul of the
-layout and structure of the documentation.
-The changes aim to improve
+We did a major overhaul of the layout and structure of the documentation.
-findability and access of content.
-With a more modern layout, our wide
+The changes aim to improve findability and access of content.
+With a more modern
-range of docs can be discovered more easily.
+layout, our wide range of docs can be discovered more easily.
+The table of contents is simplified and the content is grouped based on topic (neurons, synapses etc)
+rather than type of documentation (e.g., 'guides').

 The table of contents is simplified and the content is grouped based
 on topics (neurons, synapses etc) rather than type of documentation